Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 *Injured

 The three-time All-Star remains the heart of the franchise, bringing elite scoring, playmaking, and leadership to the floor.
-While Booker has spent time at both guard spots in recent seasons, he will return to point guard.
+While Booker has spent time at both guard spots in recent seasons, he is back at shooting guard while Jalen Green remains out.
 But Booker’s role could shift slightly throughout the season, but his place in the starting five is set in stone.
-Booker has +100000 odds to win MVP at sportsbooks in Arizona
+Booker's odds to win MVP are off the board at sportsbooks in Arizona

 Center Mark Williams